 - 4 tablespoons cold butter , cut into pieces

 - 3/4 cup whole milk yogurt

 Stir until dough comes together, then form into a ball and dump it onto a lightly floured counter.
-Knead it a few times to help shape the dough, then moosh it into a rectangle about 3/4 inches thick.
+Form into a rectangle and then fold.
+Pat down (do not roll) and fold again, then repeat.
+Pat into a rectangle about 1/2-inch thick.